-Sumit Gulwani is a computer scientist seeking connections: between ideas, between research & practice, and with people with varied roles.
-He is the inventor of many intent-understanding, programming-by-example, and programming-by-natural-language technologies including the popular Flash Fill feature in Excel used by hundreds of millions of people.
-He founded and currently leads the PROSE research and engineering team at Microsoft that develops APIs for program synthesis and incorporates them into various products.
-He has published 125+ peer-reviewed papers in top-tier conferences and journals across multiple computer science areas, delivered 50+ keynotes and invited talks at various forums, and authored 50+ patent applications (granted and pending).
-He was awarded the ACM SIGPLAN Robin Milner Young Researcher Award in 2014 for his pioneering contributions to end-user programming and intelligent tutoring systems.
+Sumit has co-authored 10 award-winning papers (including 3 test-of-time awards from ICSE and POPL) amongst 140+ research publications across multiple computer science areas and delivered 60+ keynotes/invited talks.
+He was awarded the Max Planck-Humboldt medal in 2021 and the ACM SIGPLAN Robin Milner Young Researcher Award in 2014 for his pioneering contributions to program synthesis and intelligent tutoring systems.
 He obtained his PhD in Computer Science from UC-Berkeley, and was awarded the ACM SIGPLAN Outstanding Doctoral Dissertation Award.
 He obtained his BTech in Computer Science and Engineering from IIT Kanpur, and was awarded the President’s Gold Medal.

 Sumit is a strong believer in the power of cultural transformation.
 He articulated the 4-big bets culture for his team (customer connection, blended research and engineering, cross-disciplinary research, and foundational framework-based research).
 He is a sponsor of storytelling trainings and initiatives within Microsoft.
 He has started a novel research fellowship program in India, a remote apprenticeship model that aspires to nurture scientific talent in diverse communities, while bringing in the critical mass to accelerate disruptive science.